AMD Ryzen 9 5950X and 5900X Review: Zen 3 Breaks the 5 GHz Barrier

 To put things in perspective, take a glance at the delta in 1080p gaming between the previous-gen Ryzen 9 3900XT, which basically runs overclocked right out of the box, compared to the Ryzen 9 5950X.
 That's a massive generational leap.

-Flipping over to the 1440p over brightens things up a bit for Intel - the overclocked Core i9-10900K returns to its normal spot at the top of the chart, and it still enjoys better 99th percentile frame rates after overclocking.
-However, AMD still beats Intel in the cumulative measurements in both average and 99th-percentiles at stock settings, cementing the company's lead - at least in our suite of gaming tests.
+Flipping over to the 1440p chart brightens things up a bit for Intel, but only slightly - the overclocked Core i9-10900K returns to its normal spot at the top of the chart, and it still enjoys better 99th percentile frame rates after overclocking.
+However, AMD still beats Intel in both average and 99th-percentiles at stock settings, cementing the company's commanding lead.

 3D Mark, VRMark, Stockfish Chess Engine